YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 .. code-block:: none

    ZSYSTEM_FILTER[:M labelref]
    PIPE_FILTER[:M labelref]

 The labelref must include a routine name.
 If a process is restricted by a ZSYSTEM or PIPE_OPEN line in the restrictions file, that restriction takes precedence over the corresponding filter restriction.
 Otherwise when a process is subject to these restrictions, YottaDB inserts an invocation of the labelref prior to the restricted command, passing a string containing the argument to the ZSYSTEM command or the command deviceparameter of the PIPE OPEN.
-The path to the filter routine must be included in $zroutines.
+The path to the filter routine must be included in `$zroutines <../ProgrammersGuide/isv.html#zroutines>`_.
 YottaDB recommends that the filter routine be placed in a location with restricted access such as $ydb_dist.
 If the filter invocation return is -1, YottaDB produces a RESTRICTEDOP error, otherwise, it executes the command using the returned string via output parameters as a possibly identical replacement for the original string.
 Note that because ZSYSTEM and OPEN are not Isolated actions, YottaDB recommends against their use within a TP transaction.
 Filters will also increment the nested level of call-ins.
-A recursive filter invocation produces a NOFILTERNEST error.
-YottaDB reports all filter errors to the operator log accompanied by a COMMFILTERERR.
+A recursive filter invocation produces a `NOFILTERNEST <../MessageRecovery/errors.html#nofilternest>`_ error.
+YottaDB reports all filter errors to the operator log accompanied by a `COMMFILTERERR <../MessageRecovery/errors.html#commfiltererr>`_.

 An example restrict file for this: